-All the search trees are used to store collection of numerical values but they are not suitable for storing collection of words or strings.
-Trie is a data structure which is used to store collection of strings and make searching a pattern more easy.
-The term trie comes from the word retrieval.
-Trie data structure makes retrieval of a string from a collection of strings more easy.
+All the search trees are used to store the collection of numerical values but they are not suitable for storing the collection of words or strings.
+Trie is a data structure which is used to store the collection of strings and makes searching of a pattern in words more easy.
+The term trie came from the word retrieval.
+Trie data structure makes retrieval of a string from the collection of strings more easily.
 Trie is also called as Prefix Tree and some times Digital Tree.
 A trie is defined as follows...

 Trie is a tree like data structure used to store collection of strings.

 A trie can also be defined as follows...

 Trie is an efficient information storage and retrieval data structure.